getdish/dish/docs/nate.md

     - we are exploring paid-for models for upgraded features to avoid advertising pressures
     - want to invest in communities and have local champions, invest in local popups
   - by breaking down things by the factors that matter, not just a single 5 star ratings, we want to foster the japanese style in a sense - do "one thing well" - or the portland style of embracing quirkyness - let restaurants and shops avoid tyranny of the majority and specialize without negative effects

-- blog post: A new world (of AI): personality in our online apps.
-  - make the point that todays apps are very generic: designed to please everyone
-  - Hitchhikers guide to the galaxy was prescient: AI can bring us _personality_
-  - the biggest breakthrough (gpt3) is great at sarcasm, wit, humor
-  - apps of the future will feel much more fun, personal, and human-like because of this
-  - the biggest effect will be we'll look back and think the old internet was much more boring - wheres the fun?

 ---